 This one is targeted specifically toward those who color their hair.
 Sulfates can be too harsh on color and strip it away over time, so you might see a big difference by switching out your normal shampoo for this sulfate-free and color-protecting formula.

-This natural shampoo is a favorite of editorial director Faith's, and for a simple reason: it's made with gentle ingredients that cleanse your scalp without stripping (like sweet almond), smells amazing, and leaves your hair feeling soft and clean.
+This natural shampoo is a favorite of editorial director Faith's, and for a simple reason: It's made with gentle ingredients that cleanse your scalp without stripping (like sweet almond), smells amazing, and leaves your hair feeling soft and clean.
 Plus, she swears it helps her hair air-dry better.

 This natural shampoo uses the nutrient-rich rahua nut to repair dull, stressed-out strands and make your hair shiny and bright again.
 Quinoa, coconut, organic aloe and organic green tea all work to bring your tired hair back to life.
 Plus, the palo santo oil smell is intoxicating.

 This sulfate-free shampoo is a Byrdie editor-favorite for its natural ingredients and uplifting scent.
 It uses a coconut-derived ingredient to gently get rid of buildup while preserving your scalp's natural oils.
 The texture is super unique—rich and honey-like—and the formula lathers nicely.